Note: This post is a way overdue follow up to the National Unplugging Day article I wrote, and my experience unplugging.

-You can read more statistics on digital use and mental wellness from the Happiness Hack book (highly recommended).
+You can read more research findings on digital use and mental wellness from the Happiness Hack book (highly recommended).

 . . .